Up North Bass Circuit Bylaws

-- A (4) man rules committee along with the Tournament Director will settle all discrepancies & access all penalties.
-The Tournament Director can DQ or access penalties to teams if he
+- A (4) man rules committee along with the Tournament Director will settle discrepancies & access penalties.
+The Tournament Director by himself can DQ or access penalties to teams if he

 see's a obvious rules infraction that was witnessed by himself & others without involving the rule's comittee.

 - After receiving penalties the lowest a team can go will be zero pounds, they will not receive negative pounds.